 |Panasonic GX85« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic GX85|

 It is notable that the A99 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M5 II lacks such a headphone port.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M5 II and the A99 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the A99 II does not have a direct predecessor.
+The A99 II is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M5 II and the Sony A99 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus OM-D E-M5 Mark II: